Nylon: Filaments

 Nylon filaments are primarily used in brushes especially toothbrushes and string trimmers.
 They are also used as monofilaments in fishing line.
 Nylon 610 and 612 are the most used polymers for filaments.

-Its various properties also make it very useful as a material in additive manufacturing; specifically as a filament in consumer and professional grade fused deposition modeling 3D printers.
+Its various properties also make it very useful as a material in additive manufacturing; specifically, as a filament in consumer and professional grade fused deposition modeling 3D printers.

 Other forms

-Extruded profiles

 Nylon resins can be extruded into rods, tubes, and sheets.

-Powder coating

 Nylon powders are used to powder coat metals.
 Nylon 11 and nylon 12 are the most widely used.

-Instrument strings

 In the mid-1940s, classical guitarist Andrés Segovia mentioned the shortage of good guitar strings in the United States, particularly his favorite Pirastro catgut strings, to a number of foreign diplomats at a party, including General Lindeman of the British Embassy.
 A month later, the General presented Segovia with some nylon strings which he had obtained via some members of the DuPont family.
 Segovia found that although the strings produced a clear sound, they had a faint metallic timbre which he hoped could be eliminated.
 Nylon strings were first tried on stage by Olga Coelho in New York in January 1944.
 In 1946, Segovia and string maker Albert Augustine were introduced by their mutual friend Vladimir Bobri, editor of Guitar Review.
 On the basis of Segovia's interest and Augustine's past experiments, they decided to pursue the development of nylon strings.
 DuPont, skeptical of the idea, agreed to supply the nylon if Augustine would endeavor to develop and produce the actual strings.
 After three years of development, Augustine demonstrated a nylon first string whose quality impressed guitarists, including Segovia, in addition to DuPont.
 Wound strings, however, were more problematic.
 Eventually, however, after experimenting with various types of metal and smoothing and polishing techniques, Augustine was also able to produce high quality nylon wound strings.